ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

     - [DP on Merging Intervals](#DP_MergeIntervals)
     - [DP on Strings](#DP_Strings)
     - [DP for decision making - Knapsack](#DP_Decision)
-    - [Add knapsack description to the above link, 0/1 knapsack, unbounded knapsack, repititions allowed not allowed difference for converting 2d to 1d]
-	- [Convert 2d to 1d see first discussion of coin change 2, extended knapsack]
     - [DP problems classification]
     - [Longest Integer Subsequence](#DP_LIS)
 	- [Unique Paths in a grid](#DP_UniquePaths)